Visual Storytelling in Explaining Complex Technologies Like Thermal Deposition

 Creating this story involves:

-Formidable Results from Demonstration Videos
+Potent Results from Demonstration Videos

-- A demonstration of the equipment setup.
+- A walkthrough of the equipment setup.

-- In order guidance on operating the system.
+- Step-by-step guidance on operating the system.

 - Close-up shots of thin-film formation during deposition.